maboa/MDN/landing-audio-video-delivery.md

 </audio>
 `````

-Video on the web can be specified:
+Video for the web can be specified:

 `````html
 <video controls width="640" height="480">